INNVTV/NetCore-Clean-Architecture/README.md

 ### CQRS and Event Sourcing
 The Command Query Responsibility Segregation pattern is used for all access to Core.
 The [MediatR](https://www.nuget.org/packages/MediatR) Nuget package is used for in-process messaging.
 Event Sourcing is logged into Azure Table Storage via ICoreEventLogger interface.

+The command pattern along with event sourcing allows us to roll back to any state of our application.

 For more on the CQRS pattern: https://martinfowler.com/bliki/CQRS.html

 ![CQRS](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/cqrs.png)